Dylan-Prins/Blog/content/posts/cost-allocation.md

 ![targets](https://raw.githubusercontent.com/Dylan-Prins/Blog/main/content/posts/img/cost-allocation/targets.png)

-Once you've selected your source and destination, it's time to decide how you want to distribute these costs.
+Once you've selected your source and destination (targets), it's time to decide how you want to distribute these costs.
 You have a few options here.
 You can choose to distribute the costs evenly or proportionally to:

 - Compute costs
 - Network costs